aijaz/mypi22/syllabus.md

-# Syllabus & Lesson plan
+# Syllabus & Lesson Plan

+We will be using [Python Crash Course, 2nd Edition](https://nostarch.com/pythoncrashcourse2e/) as the course textbook.
+The syllabus (mostly) follows the order of topics as introduced in the book.
+I will be using different examples during class so you can use the book to study the topics in greater detail, and get a better understanding of them.

 ## Week 1

 * Computers are stupid
-	* order
+	* Order
 	* Explicit instructions
-* Using the REPL
+* Launching and using the REPL
 	* Your first Python Program in the repl
 	* Print(“hello world”)
 	* Now you’re a programmer
 * Pycharm
-	* launch
+	* Launch
-	* New project without venv.
+	* Creating a new project.
 	* Type in hello_world.py
+	* How to run the current file
 	* Add a second print statement
-* What happens when u run a program
+* What happens when you run a program
 * Operators and objects
-	* objects are things
+	* Objects are things
 * Functions
-	* verbs.
-Actions
+	* Verbs.
+Actions.
 * Saywhat.py

 ---

 * Variables
 	* Use a sheet of paper, folded up
-	* two sheets give a sheet to each student
+	* Two sheets.
+Give a sheet to each student
-	* Ask student value
+	* Ask student to unfold and read the value
-	* Use wrong name: cas
+	* Use wrong name: Computers are stupid
 	* Update variable repeat
 	* Message = “hw” print message
 	* Try invalid variable names